MGreco2112/CCRI-PeopleAdmin/Applicant Portal Footer 3/README.md

 The conditional above the function call will result in true if the user is on the Edit Account Settings page. `if (document.getElementById("users_edit"))`.

 Within the function a named constant, button, is declared and assigned the value of `document.getElementsByName("commit")[0]`.
-PeopleAdmin did not give theis button an id property, so it must be accessed through a list of Node Objects.
+PeopleAdmin did not give this button an id property, so it must be accessed through a list of Node Objects.
 Fortunately there is only one element with the name commit on the page, so index 0 will work each time.
-The class name of button is updated to `"btn"` to apply the CSS rules for that class using `button.className = "btn"`.
+If the value stored within the chosen variable isn't undefined, the class name of button is updated to `"btn"` to apply the CSS rules for that class using `button.className = "btn"`.
 The label of the button is updated to "Update" using `button.value = "Update"`.

 ### updateApplyButton()